top of page

 The Centre for Applied English Studies’ Communication Support Services (CSS) supports the communication skills development of all UGC-funded students through 1:1 consultations, workshops, and in-course support delivered by trained consultants through its Writing Centre, Speaking Studio, and Visual and Digital Resources (VaDR) programs.
-We are now recruiting high-calibre postgraduate and Year 2, 3, 4 and 5 undergraduate peer consultants for semester 2 of the 2025-26 academic year.
+We are now recruiting high-calibre postgraduate and Year 2, 3, 4 and 5 undergraduate peer consultants to work for the Writing Centre and VaDR teams for semester 1 of the 2026-27 academic year.
 Students from all disciplines are welcome.
-Successful candidates will have excellent communication skills relevant to work in the Writing Centre, Speaking Studio, or Visual and Digital Resources program, and they will be enthusiastic about helping others communicate effectively in English.
+Successful candidates will have excellent communication skills relevant to work in the Writing Centre or Visual and Digital Resources program, and they will be enthusiastic about helping others communicate effectively in English.
 Those hired will receive training in tutoring and communication skills, and be supported by professional language instructors in their work.

 How much is the pay?